MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/configuration-options-for-the-office-2016-deployment-tool.md

 Defines which languages to download or install.
 If you define multiple languages, the first language in the configuration file determines the Shell UI culture, including shortcuts, right-click context menus, and tooltips.
 If you decide that you want to change the Shell UI language after an initial installation, you have to uninstall and reinstall Office.

-To install the same languages as the client's operating system, use "MatchOS" as the ID.
-When using MatchOS, we recommend that you specify a fallback language to install when a match can't be found.
-To do so, use the "Fallback" attribute, as shown below.
+To automatically install the same languages as the operating system, use "MatchOS" as the Language ID, as shown in the example.
+MatchOS cannot install the operating system languages if Office doesn't support that language or if the ODT cannot find the correct language pack in the local source files.
+To help address this issue, we recommend that you specify a backup language and and a backup source location for the language pack.
+To do so, use the Fallback attribute and AllowCDNFallBack attribute.
+For more details, see [Install the same languages as the operating system](overview-of-deploying-languages-in-office-365-proplus.md#install-the-same-languages-as-the-operating-system).

 ### Example